 Even so, you may not be aware of GMB’s updated features.
-Some of these are quite new.
+Some of these are entirely new.
 They are designed to help you generate leads.

 Here’s a quick rundown of some of my favorites.

-- Appointment URLs make it simple for leads to schedule an appointment to see you.
+- Appointment URLs make it simple for customers to schedule an appointment to see you.
 Instead of calling, this feature lets them book right from GMB.

 - The direct messaging feature lets leads contact you from your GMB or Google My Business page.
 You can program automatic responses if you want.
 You can also turn messaging off when you are unavailable.

 - The questions and answers section can save you time.
 It is a space where you can answer questions you get repeatedly.
 Think of it as an off-site FAQ for potential leads.

 There are other new features as well.
 Using them can help you connect on GMB.